Dole honored at National Cathedral, World War II memorial - NewsBreak

 WASHINGTON — (AP) — Bob Dole was honored Friday at Washington National Cathedral as top leaders from both parties gathered to display the kind of bipartisanship now rare in modern government, a tribute to the longtime Kansas senator's ability to practice bare-knuckle politics without losing an overriding sense of civility.

-Dole’s flag-draped casket was carried into the sanctuary by a military honor guard as the congregation stood and Dole’s wife, former North Carolina Sen. Elizabeth Dole, and daughter, Robin, looked on.
-Joining top leaders of Congress at the invitation-only ceremony were former Vice President Mike Pence and actor Tom Hanks, as was Bill Clinton, who beat Dole to win reelection as president in 1996 and was recently hospitalized in California for six days to treat an infection unrelated to COVID-19.
+Dole’s flag-draped casket was carried in by a military honor guard as the congregation stood and Dole’s wife, former North Carolina Sen. Elizabeth Dole, and daughter, Robin, looked on.
+Joining top leaders of Congress at the invitation-only ceremony were President Joe Biden, members of his Cabinet and former Republican Vice Presidents Mike Pence, Dick Cheney and Dan Quayle.
+Bill Clinton, who beat Dole to win reelection as president in 1996 and was recently hospitalized for an infection unrelated to COVID-19, was also on-hand.

-Dole's longtime friend, President Joe Biden, sat with first lady Jill Biden in the first pew.
-Dole's casket will later travel to the World War II Memorial on the National Mall for a public “celebration of life” featuring Gen. Mark Milley, chairman of the Joint Chiefs of Staff and the U.S. Army Band.
+“There’s something that connects that past and present, war time and peace, then and now.
+The courage, the grit, the goodness and the grace of Bob Dole,” said Biden, who touched Dole's casket before speaking and mentioned his “50 years of friendship” with the longtime senator.

+Biden called Dole a “giant of our time and of all time.”
+The president also said that Dole was worried at the end of his life about American democracy being threatened by today’s bitter political battles — even noting that infighting from both parties “grows more unacceptable day by day.”

-Dole, who died Sunday at age 98, was wounded in the war, served nearly 36 years in Congress and was GOP Senate leader for more than a decade.
-In February, he announced he'd been diagnosed with stage 4 lung cancer.
+Dole, who died Sunday at age 98, was wounded during World War II, served nearly 36 years in Congress and was GOP Senate leader for more than a decade.
+In February, he announced he’d been diagnosed with stage 4 lung cancer.

+Later Friday, Dole's casket will travel to the World War II Memorial on the National Mall for a public “celebration of life” featuring Gen. Mark Milley, chairman of the Joint Chiefs of Staff and the U.S. Army Band.

-Besides his sharp, often sarcastic tongue, among Dole's best-known attributes were his pragmatic brand of politics and self-deprecating wit — representing the sense of common civility and compromise of a bygone era.
+Besides his sharp, often sarcastic tongue, among Dole's best-known attributes were his pragmatic brand of politics and self-deprecating wit — representing the sense of compromise of a bygone era.

-"As divided as we are, the only way forward for democracy is unity — consensus — the only way," Biden said Thursday as Dole lay in state at the U.S. Capitol.
-"We may follow his wisdom and his timeless truth and reach consensus on the basic fundamental principles we all agree on."

-Dole’s casket, draped with the American flag, sat under the dome.
-Biden said Dole “belongs here, in this place, this temple to liberty and temple to possibility.”
+Biden delivered a vivid, visceral eulogy speaking about Dole volunteering for military service and being gravely wounded, and how he came back to “painful” years recovering from the wounds.

+“God, what courage Bob Dole had,” Biden said, adding that “I found Bob to be a man of principle, pragmatism and enormous integrity" who the president said was devoted to “country, to honor.
+Literally dedicated to finding the common good.”

 Dole's body will later travel to Kansas, where weekend events include a public viewing at St. Mary Queen of Angels Catholic Church in his hometown of Russell.
 He will later be interred at Arlington National Cemetery.